wxgao33/xMarkerFinder/README.md

 - Output files:
 filtered_abundance.txt: filtered normalized abundance profile of the training dataset, used as the input file for following steps.
 #### 3. Confounder analysis.
 Inter-cohort heterogeneity caused by variance in confounders is inevitable in meta-analyses, strongly affecting downstream differential signature identification.
 Permutational multivariate analysis of variance (PERMANOVA) test, one of the most widely used nonparametric methods to fit multivariate models based on dissimilarity metric in microbial studies, quantifies microbial variations attributable to each metadata variable, thus assigning a delegate to evaluate confounding effects.
-PERMANOVA test here is performed on Bray-Curtis matrices generated using the vegan package as default.
+PERMANOVA test here is performed on Bray-Curtis (recommended for REL and TMM normalized data) or Eucledian (recommended for AST and CLR normalized data) dissimilarity matrices.
 For each metadata variable, coefficient of determination (R2) value and *p* value are calculated to explain how variation is attributed.
 The variable with the most predominant impact on microbial profiles is treated as major batch, and other confounders are subsequently used as covariates in Step 4.
-Principal coordinate analysis (PCoA) plot with Bray-Curtis dissimilarity is also provided.
+Principal coordinate analysis (PCoA) plot is also provided.
 ```
-$ Rscript 3_Confounder_analysis.R -W /workplace/ -m train_metadata.txt -p filtered_abundance.txt -g Group -o TEST
+$ Rscript 3_Confounder_analysis.R -W /workplace/ -m train_metadata.txt -p filtered_abundance.txt -d bc -c 999 -g Group -o TEST
 ```
 ```
 -m input metadata file
 -p input filtered microbial abundance file
+-d distance matrix (bc, euclidean)
+-c permutation count (default: 999)
 -g the column name of experimental interest(group) in metadata (default: Group)
 ```
 - Input files: